Select your country

-As an internationally active Group, STADA is subject to a wide range of legal framework conditions.
+As an internationally-active Group, STADA is subject to a wide range of legal framework conditions.
 Adherence to these conditions forms the foundation of responsible, sustainable and successful corporate governance – because unlawful behavior or even the appearance of a breach of the law can damage the reputation and market position of the Company in a lasting manner and cause significant financial loss.
-For this reason, the principles of transparent, responsible and value-oriented corporate governance determine the actions of STADA’s Executive and Supervisory Boards.
-Furthermore, in addition to legal requirements and further regulations such as the German Corporate Governance Code, for instance, the regulatory framework in which the Company operates encompasses the provisions of its Internal Control and Risk Management System, the STADA Code of Conduct and corporate policies on specific topics derived from it.
+For this reason, the principles of transparent, responsible and value-oriented corporate governance determine the actions of STADA’s Executive Board and Supervisory Board.
+Furthermore, in addition to legal requirements and further regulations, the regulatory framework in which the Company operates encompasses the pro- visions of its Internal Control and Risk Management System, the STADA Code of Conduct and corporate policies on specific topics derived from it.

-In order to ensure compliance with applicable law, STADA implemented a comprehensive Compliance Management System comprising the main areas of anti-corruption, competition law, export control, money laundering and data protection.
+In order to ensure compliance with applicable law and internal rules, STADA implemented a comprehensive Compliance Management System comprising the main areas of anti-corruption, competition law, export control, money laundering and data protection.

 A key component of the Compliance Management System at STADA is the Corporate Compliance Office, which acts as an independent and objective advisor.
-Its function is to protect the Company from damage to its financial position and reputation, to safeguard STADA’s management and employees from personal liability and to prevent the occurrence of competitive disadvantages.
+Its function is to protect the Company from damage to its financial position and reputation, to safeguard STADA’s management and employees from personal liability and to prevent the occurrence of competitive dis-advantages.
 It pursues internal and external indications, clarifies issues while taking into account the principle of proportionality, issues recommendations on the optimization of intra-Group processes and regularly conducts exchanges of information with other corporate departments, particularly with Internal Auditing and Risk Management.
 Additionally, an Ombudsman is available to employees as well as business partners and other third parties as a neutral and independent contact person for reporting suspicious cases.
-Here on the company website you can found the contact details of the Ombudsmann.
-His task is to receive confidential information and, with the consent of the information provider or anonymously, to forward it to the Compliance Office.
+The Ombudsman’s task is to receive confidential information and, with the consent of the information provider or anonymously, to forward it to the Compliance Office.
 A decision is then made on how to proceed in each individual case.

-Through a regular review of the existing Compliance Management System, it is continuously optimized and the international exchange between compliance officers is intensified.
+Through a regular review of the existing Compliance Management System, it is continuously optimized and the international exchange among compliance officers is intensified.
 In financial year 2017, an expanded reporting system from the subsidiaries to the Compliance Office was set up which is developed on an ongoing basis.
 As part of this system, disclosures from subsidiaries regarding individual compliance topics are collected and evaluated in order to, in turn, derive new optimization measures from them.
-At the same time, an assessment and systematic review of the situation at individual locations regarding their positioning within the area of compliance (“Readiness Assessment”) has taken place since 2016 – with the goal of gradually strengthening the Group-wide compliance organization.
-In financial year 2018, the focus was particularly on the “readiness” of individual locations in terms of implementing the General Data Protection Regulation (GDPR) that recently came into force.
+There is also a regular exchange with Internal Audit, where risks and further optimization measures are discussed.

 Internal Control and Risk Management System

-Further, STADA’s Internal Control and Risk Management System, which is designed to ensure the responsible handling of risks, represents the basis for responsible corporate governance.
+STADA’s Internal Control and Risk Management System, which is designed to ensure the responsible handling of risks, represents the basis for responsible corporate governance.
 It puts the Executive Board in a position to recognize Group-wide risks and market tendencies so that it can immediately react to relevant changes in the risk profile.
 In this regard, all departments are connected to the Risk Management System, thus allowing for comprehensive risk monitoring, including the monitoring of potential risks from non-financial areas.
 The monitoring of non-financial risks is conducted in the same way as financial risks.
 Generally speaking, for each risk recorded, the indirect impact of the risk is assessed and presented in addition to the direct impact.
 The inclusion of indirect effects also ensures that non-financial risks are recorded so that their financially measurable impact can be determined and mapped in the Risk Management System.

-The Internal Control and Risk Management System is subject to the annual audit, as well as to audits by Internal Auditing at regular intervals.
-The Internal Auditing department also supports the Executive Board as an independent body outside of daily business operations by evaluating Group-wide internal procedures and processes from an objective perspective and with the necessary distance.
-The goal is to optimize business processes, reduced costs, realize efficiency increases and to achieve internally determined goals by way of improved internal controls (see “Opportunities and Risk Report – Internal Control and Risk Management System for the Group accounting process [report in accordance with Sections 289 (5), 315 (2) No. 5 HGB]”).
+The Internal Control and Risk Management System is subject to the annual audit, as well as to audits by Internal Audit at regular intervals.
+The Internal Audit department also supports the Executive Board as an independent body outside of daily business operations by evaluating Group-wide internal procedures and processes from an objective perspective and with the necessary distance.
+The goal is to optimize business processes, reduced costs, realize efficiency increases and to achieve internally determined goals by way of improved internal controls (see “Opportunities and Risk Report – Internal Control and Risk Management System for the Group accounting process [report in accordance with Sections 289 Paragraph 4, 315 Para- graph 4 HGB]”).